torpedro/flares/docs/configuration.md

 Set `routing.default` explicitly to enable notifications; omitted or empty defaults send nowhere.
 Pushover credentials must be directly beneath `type: pushover`, without a `config` wrapper.
 Convert numeric durations to strings such as `30s`; this also applies to client `timeout`.
 Run `flares config check` (or `--client`) after editing.

 Existing databases migrate automatically.
 Legacy records begin their retention age at migration so enabling cleanup does not immediately discard old deliveries or keys.
 Existing per-destination schedules, grouping windows, and idempotency mappings survive subsequent restarts.
 If you migrate top-level Pushover to a named destination, keep its name `pushover` so already queued jobs continue to resolve it.

+## Upgrading from Flare

+The executable is now `flares`.
+Python imports use `flares_client`; Bash users source `flares.sh`, call `flares_*` functions, and set `FLARES_*` variables.
+Update secret environment references in your YAML if you rename those variables.
+Metrics now use the `flares_` prefix.
+For an existing installation, explicitly set `storage.database` to the existing database (for example, `flare.sqlite3`) before starting: the new default is `flares.sqlite3`.
+Webhook idempotency keys keep their original `flare-delivery-` prefix to preserve deduplication across upgrades.